Frequently Asked Questions

 - Will I be required to complete a criminal background check?

-- What is a Dean’s certification letter?
+- What is the Dean’s certification letter?

 - How much does medical school cost?